Caesaropapism: Anglican Communion

 Even though King James II and his exiled heirs remained Catholics, their overthrow divided the Anglican Communion in what is now known as the Non-juring schism.
-Anglican Jacobites, or Non-Jurors, embraced the Anglo-Catholicism advanced by the Stuart monarchs since the reign of James I. During every one of the Jacobite risings, Non-Juring Anglican chaplains accompanied the Jacobite armies.
-The schism ended only following the 1788 death of Prince Charles Edward Stuart and the inheritance of his claim to the throne by his younger brother, Prince Henry Benedict Stuart, a Roman Catholic priest and Cardinal.
+Anglican Jacobites, or Non-Jurors, embraced the Anglo-Catholicism advanced by the Stuart monarchs between 1603 and 1688.
+During each of the Jacobite risings, Non-Juring Anglican chaplains accompanied the Jacobite armies.
+The schism faded following the 1788 death of Prince Charles Edward Stuart and the inheritance of his claim to the throne by his younger brother, Prince Henry Benedict Stuart, a Catholic priest and Cardinal.

-Since 1948, the Church Commissioners have been charged with administering the Church of England and recommending potential Bishops to Her Majesty's Government.